-About the author: Jayne Fox is a professional German to English translator for business and IT.
-Jayne has a background in science, training, technical writing and management and has worked as a translator since 1996.
-You can contact her through her website and you can follow her on Facebook or Twitter.
+About the author: Jayne Fox BSc MITI is a German-English translator specialising in corporate communications for sci-tech and health care.
+She works with German and Swiss organisations to help them communicate effectively with international audiences.
+You can contact her through her website or follow her on Facebook or Twitter.